0xAX/linux-insides/Initialization/linux-initialization-1.md

 BUILD_BUG_ON(__fix_to_virt(__end_of_fixed_addresses) <= MODULES_END);
 ```

-There are checks for different things like virtual address of module space is not fewer than base address of the kernel text - `__STAT_KERNEL_map`, that kernel text with modules is not less than image of the kernel and etc... `BUILD_BUG_ON` is a macro which looks as:
+These are checks for different things such as if the virtual address of the module space is not lesser than base address of the kernel text - `__STAT_KERNEL_map`, or that the kernel text section with modules is not less than image of the kernel etc... `BUILD_BUG_ON` is a macro which looks like:

 ```C
 #define BUILD_BUG_ON(condition) ((void)sizeof(char[1 - 2*!!(condition)]))
 ```

 Let's try to understand how this trick works.
-Let's take for example first condition: `MODULES_VADDR < __START_KERNEL_map`. `!!conditions` is the same that `condition != 0`.
-So it means if `MODULES_VADDR < __START_KERNEL_map` is true, we will get `1` in the `!!(condition)` or zero if not.
-After `2*!!(condition)` we will get or `2` or `0`.
+Let's take for example the first condition: `MODULES_VADDR < __START_KERNEL_map`. `!!conditions` is the same that `condition != 0`.
+So it means that if `MODULES_VADDR < __START_KERNEL_map` is true, we will get `1` in the `!!(condition)` or zero if not.
+After `2*!!(condition)` we will get either `2` or `0`.
 In the end of calculations we can get two different behaviors:

-* We will have compilation error, because try to get size of the char array with negative index (as can be in our case, because `MODULES_VADDR` can't be less than `__START_KERNEL_map` will be in our case);
+* We will have a compilation error, because trying to get the size of the char array with a negative index (as can be in our case, because `MODULES_VADDR` can't be less than `__START_KERNEL_map`);
 * No compilation errors.

 That's all.
-So interesting C trick for getting compile error which depends on some constants.
+So it's an interesting C trick for getting compile time errors dependent on some constants.

-In the next step we can see call of the `cr4_init_shadow` function which stores shadow copy of the `cr4` per cpu.
+In the next step we can see a call to the `cr4_init_shadow` function which stores shadow copy of the `cr4` per cpu.
 Context switches can change bits in the `cr4` so we need to store `cr4` for each CPU.
-And after this we can see call of the `reset_early_page_tables` function where we resets all page global directory entries and write new pointer to the PGT in `cr3`:
+And after this we can see a call of the `reset_early_page_tables` function where we reset all page global directory entries and write a new pointer to the PGT in `cr3`:

 ```C
 	memset(early_top_pgt, 0, sizeof(pgd_t)*(PTRS_PER_PGD-1));